kwakustyle/alx-pre_course/README.md

 Readme  file
-##Need to update this to continue with my collaboration task on alx##
+##Need to update this to continue with my collaboration task on alx for my project##